Danpowers24/PathWell-client/README.md

 As an athlete with a nagging/chronic injury, I want to track my pain for each practice to analyze the data with my trainer.\
 As a person with chronic pain, I want to see how much it actually hurts each day.\
 As a patient with chronic pain, I want to be able to track each day and how much pain I have so that I can better inform my doctor about my symptoms.

+In future iterations, I want to:\
+- add a background image\
+- format the 'History' entries into a table\
+- add Bootstrap formatting to the website layout and buttons\
+- add modals\
+- add a nav bar